edomt/edomt.github.io/_posts/2017-1-8-File-IO-Storage.md

 * One of the better known formats is RDATA, included in base R: it allows the user to save an object or a whole environment into a binary, compressed file, and quickly re-load the objects into memory.
 Saving and loading a data frame with RDATA thus recreates the exact same data frame, with the same name.
 * The RDS format is very similar and also comes in base R: it works similarly and stores the data in the same way as RDATA, but allows the user to reimport an object under a different name.
-* The readr package includes an implementation of the RDS format that saves an object into a *non-compressed*, binary format - with the idea that *"space is generally cheaper than time"*.
 * Finally, the feather and fst packages aim at improving on those formats, by creating even faster saving and loading solutions.

 ### Saving R objects